AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/android_release_notes_md.md

 #### New Features

-- Added support for Samaung Preload attribution.
+- Added support for Samsung Preload attribution.
 More information about this can be found [here](https://support.appsflyer.com/hc/en-us/articles/4543811207313-AppsFlyer-preload-referrer-attribution#samsung-preload-referrer)

 - Added support for Revenue measurement in the Privacy Sandbox Attribution API (closed beta)